StatStud/book-club/content/posts/cbt.md

 ## Chapter 15: Moving New Beliefs from your Head to your Heart

+### Summary

+This actual process of cultivating a new path is ACTING!

+ACTING, ACTING, ACTING!!!

+It's going to feel weird and awkward, and that's okay, keep at it!

+It's time to go to court, and you get to collect as much positive evidence as possible.
+Get so much evidence, it would be silly for the jury to consider the null hypothesis.

+If you’re really, really serious about making your new beliefs stick, you can seek out situations that put them to the test.

+Which situations should you seek?

+The situation that freaks you out if you were still operating under your old beliefs. **GO THERE**

+### Chapter Details

 The point of CBT is to integrate your new, healthy methods of thinking with your mind, emotions, and ***actions**.

 Usually, when you fix your mind, the rest will follow through.